zama-ai/bounty-program/README.md

 >[!Note]
 >**This page has been archived.**</b>
->Join the <a href = "https://guild.xyz/zama/bounty-program"> Zama Guild</a> to participate to the new seasons of Bounty Program.
+>Explore the <a href = "https://www.zama.org/developer-hub#developer-program"> Zama Developer Program</a> to participate to the new bounties.

 ## 🎉 Welcome to the Zama Bounty Program